mducoli/cronupper/README.md

 # Cronupper

-Schedule cron jobs to backup and upload automatically
+Schedule cron jobs to take and upload backups automatically

 ## Presets and uploaders